Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - The Observatory Alert no longer triggers if you are currently constructing an Observatory.
 - Added Cooldown to the Neighbour Country event of the Geologist.
 - Fixed Impressionism Button glowing after being unlocked.
+- The Submarine Telegraph Cable alert now sends you to the correct tab.